ddfridley/react-action-state-path/README.md

     class RASPComponentName extends ReactActionStatePathClient {
         constructor(props) {
             var raspProps = { rasp: props.rasp };
             super(raspProps, 'key');    // the 'key' property name can be specified here to make your code easier to understand.
-If left out it will be 'key'
+                                        // If left out it will be 'key'. key is the index into this.toChild where each rasp child's
+                                        // function is.  this.toChild[key]({type: "ACTION_NAME"})

         }

-        segmentToState(action) {
+        segmentToState(action) {  // this is optional. confert a

             ...